 Advice for Employees

 Being employed by a Canadian employer typically entitles you to the corresponding Employment Standards.
-If you worked in an international location for a Canadian-based company, and have been deprived your statutory entitlements upon layoff or termination, it is best to contact an employment lawyer.
+If you worked in an international location for a Canadian-based company, and have been deprived of your statutory entitlements upon layoff or termination, it is best to contact an employment lawyer.
 As the case cited above establishes, your work location doesn’t necessarily exclude you from the benefits afforded to locally-based employees, and you may be entitled to a remedy at law.